-aMandatory minimum sentence.
+^aMandatory minimum sentence.

-Based on how others states changed their laws to legalize marijuana, legislative decisions would need to be made about how to amend the Code of Virginia to address: possession and use, home cultivation, production and distribution, age restrictions, and driving (Figure 4-1).
+Based on how others states changed their laws to legalize marijuana, the legislature would need to make decisions about how to amend the Code of Virginia to address: possession and use, home cultivation, production and distribution, age restrictions, and driving (Figure 4-1).
 A comparison of other states' marijuana laws is provided in Appendix G. The legalization of marijuana has implications for other areas of law.
 For example, the state would need to determine the extent to which landlords can restrict marijuana use by tenants.
 Appendix H contains additional examples of other areas of law for law that may need to be considered.

 States that legalize marijuana typically expunge past arrests and convictions for marijuana possession from criminal records.
 States expunge marijuana offenses from criminal records in recognition that the activity is now legal and no longer results in an arrest or conviction.
 This chapter includes information about how Virginia could expunge convictions for marijuana possession (sidebar).
+5043) would have expunged criminal recorfor various offenses, i cluding some marijuana offenses, but did not pass.